AndreasMerentitis/TfLambdaDemo-keras/README.md

-# Serverless Machine Learning on AWS Lambda with TensorFlow
+# Serverless Machine Learning inference on AWS Lambda with TensorFlow and keras

-Configured to deploy a TensorFlow model to AWS Lambda using the Serverless framework.
+Configured to deploy a TensorFlow model (trained locally with keras) to AWS Lambda using the Serverless framework.

 by: Mike Moritz